Full-Time Online Learning for Elementary Students

-Visit My Child's Learning: A Parent Resource on the Alberta Education website for more information.
+Visit Alberta Education's My Child's Learning: A Parent Resource for more information.

 Each elementary student is required to commit to learning activities that account for approximately 20 hours per week.
 This includes time for both live (synchronous) learning as well time to read instructions, complete assignments, watch recorded videos, etc.